jestjs/jest/website/versioned_docs/version-24.0/ExpectAPI.md

 You can provide an optional `propertyMatchers` object argument, which has asymmetric matchers as values of a subset of expected properties, **if** the received value will be an **object** instance.
 It is like `toMatchObject` with flexible criteria for a subset of properties, followed by a snapshot test as exact criteria for the rest of the properties.

-You can provide an optional `snapshotName` string argument for the snapshot key, in addition to the concatenated name arguments of containing blocks.
-Jest also appends `1`, `2`, `3`, and so on to snapshot keys, in case an `it` or `test` block contains multiple snapshot assertions.
+You can provide an optional `snapshotName` string argument that is appended to the test name.
+Jest always appends a number at the end of a snapshot key to differentiate snapshots from a single `it` or `test` block.
+Jest sorts snapshots by key in the corresponding `.snap` file.

 _Note: While snapshot testing is most commonly used with React components, any serializable value can be used as a snapshot._

 ### `.toMatchInlineSnapshot(propertyMatchers?, inlineSnapshot)`

 Ensures that a value matches the most recent snapshot.
-Unlike [`.toMatchSnapshot()`](#tomatchsnapshotpropertymatchers-snapshotname), the snapshots will be written to the current source file, inline.

 You can provide an optional `propertyMatchers` object argument, which has asymmetric matchers as values of a subset of expected properties, **if** the received value will be an **object** instance.
 It is like `toMatchObject` with flexible criteria for a subset of properties, followed by a snapshot test as exact criteria for the rest of the properties.

+Jest adds the `inlineSnapshot` string argument to the matcher in the test file (instead of an external `.snap` file) the first time that the test runs.

 Check out the section on [Inline Snapshots](SnapshotTesting.md#inline-snapshots) for more info.